-WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available for Florida to supplement state and local recovery efforts in the area struck by severe storms, flooding, tornadoes, and straight-line winds beginning on May 17, 2009, and continuing.
+WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Florida and ordered federal aid to supplement state and local recovery efforts in the area affected by Tropical Storm Debby beginning on June 23, 2012, and continuing.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Jeffrey L. Bryant has been named the federal coordinating officer for federal recovery operations in the affected area.
-Bryant said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Gracia B. Szczech has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Szczech said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

-Residents and business owners who sustained losses in the designated counties can begin applying for assistance tomorrow by registering online at www.DisasterAssistance.gov or by calling 1-800-621-FEMA(3362) or 1-800-462-7585 (TTY) for the hearing and speech impaired.
+Residents and business owners who sustained losses in the designated counties can begin applying for assistance starting tomorrow by registering online at DisasterAssistance.gov, by web enabled mobile device at m.fema.gov or by calling 1-800-621-FEMA(3362) or 1-800-462-7585 (TTY) for the hearing and speech impaired.
 The toll-free telephone numbers will operate from 7 a.m. to 10 p.m. (local time) seven days a week until further notice.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.

 FEMA's mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.